kjmath/portfolio/_projects/L3-rocket.md

 The rocket is a 6-inch diameter, 99-inch long, custom build rocket.
 The airframe consists of phenolic tubing with a 2-ply fiberglass overwrap and a fiberglass nosecone. ½ inch plywood bulkheads and centering rings are used throughout.
 The fins are ¼ inch plywood with a 2-ply fiberglass tip-to-tip layup.
 The rocket flew on a CTI M1230 motor.

 The rocket had a dry weight of 25.0 lbs, and an expected apogee 8,090 feet.
-The rocket utilized a dual-separation, dual-deploy recovery scheme: the rocket seperates twice in two different events during its descent, and a different parachute is deployed during each of those seperations.
-The airframe aft of the avionics bay houses the drogue parachute (a small parachute deployed during the first rocket seperation event), and the airframe forward of the avionics bay houses the main parachute (a large parachute deployed during the second rocket seperation event).
+The rocket utilized a dual-separation, dual-deploy recovery scheme: the rocket separates twice in two different events during its descent, and a different parachute is deployed during each of those separations.
+The airframe aft of the avionics bay houses the drogue parachute (a small parachute deployed during the first rocket separation event), and the airframe forward of the avionics bay houses the main parachute (a large parachute deployed during the second rocket separation event).

 ![L3-drawing]({{ site.baseurl }}/assets/images/L3-rocket/L3-drawing.png)
 <figcaption>Drawings of the L3 rocket showing critical features, as well as the locations of the center of gravity and center or pressure.</figcaption>